dnovelli1/workouttracker/README.md

 - Node.js - an efficient platform that runs Javascript outside of the web browser.

-- MongoDB -
+- MongoDB - classified as NoSQL which is a document oriented database program.

-- Mongoose -
+- Mongoose - an Object Data Modeling library for MongoDB.

-- Robo3T -
+- Robo3T - a desktop graphical user interface to use with MongoDB.

 - Express - framework for Node.js that has multiple built in methods to condense code.